Quantile Spectral Analysis for Locally Stationary Time Series: Estimation of local copula spectra

-{\rm As pointed out by a referee, an interesting alternative to the estimation of local $L^2$ spectra is provided by the {\it pre-periodogram} concept introduced by \cite{neusac1997} (see their equation (3.7)).
-The advantage of their approach lies in the fact that no localization in the time domain is required.
-Unfortunately, it does not apply in our context, due to the fact that our notion of local stationarity allows the marginal distribution to change over time.
-Marginal quantiles thus would still need to be estimated from local windows.
-For this reason, we do not consider pre-periodograms any further. }

-The next section is devoted to a numerical investigation of the properties of the proposed estimation procedures by means of a brief simulation study and a detailed analysis of the S$\&$P 500 log returns series.
+Before we address the asymptotic theory for the new estimators, we illustrate their properties and advantages by means of a brief simulation study and a detailed analysis of two real-life datasets.